Mughal–Portuguese conflicts: Battle of Valsad, 1582

 Mughal officer with matchlock, c.
 1585.

 Wishing to undertake the Hajj pilgrimage to Mecca, Emperor Akbar's aunt Gulbadan Begum gifted Valsad to the Portuguese in 1572 while waiting for a Portuguese naval pass at Surat so as to ensure a safe passage.
 Upon her return and no longer needing to be on good terms with the Portuguese she demanded that Valsad be retaken and troops were dispatched from Surat to occupy the town but they were routed by the Portuguese with considerable loss.

 Luso-Mughal War 1613-1615

 The years up to 1613 were marked by affinity between the Mughal capital and the capital of the Portuguese State of India.
 After the Battle of Swally however, the Mughals allowed the East India Company to set up a trading post at Surat and as reprisal the Portuguese seized the imperial Mughal merchant ship Rahimi, belonging to Emperor Jahangir's mother Mariam-uz-Zamani, worth 200,000 pounds and carrying 700 persons.
+Although she was carrying the necessary Portuguese pass and did not violate any terms applied on it, still, out of greed/anger at the new Mughal friendship with the English, the Portuguese acted "contrary to their pass" and carried off "the Rahimi" with all of her richly laden cargo, worth 100,000 pounds, equivalent to today's currency, half a billion rupees, and the approximately 700 passengers still on board to Goa.
+Jeronimo de Azevedo celebrated the capture of the Rahimi as "worthy prey that was brought and for giving the Mughals a cause of sorrow."

+When it became clear that the Portuguese had no intention of returning the Queen Mother's ship, Jahangir sent Muqarrab Khan, his governor, to stop all shipping activities at Surat, the major Indian fort for seagoing trade and to lay siege to the Portuguese town of Daman.

-In response to the Rahimi seizure, the Mughal launched. combined land and naval campaign against Portuguese outposts in Surat and Cambay, spearheaded by Khwaja Jahan;.
-The Mughal forces, capitalizing on their numerical strength and control over Gujarat, besieged Portuguese fortifications, severed their trade routes, and captured goods and personnel.
+In response to the Rahimi seizure, the Mughal launched. combined land and naval campaign against Portuguese outposts in Surat and Cambay, spearheaded by Khwaja Jahan; The Mughal forces, capitalizing on their numerical strength and control over Gujarat, besieged Portuguese fortifications, severed their trade routes, and captured goods and personnel.
 Logistically, the Mughals deployed local garrisons and coastal vessels to blockade Portuguese supply lines, leveraging their dominance over the region’s hinterland.
+Jahangir also threaten to launch attacks against Portuguese controlled settlements across the Konkan coast.